-New Ebola case in Congo days before outbreak’s expected end
+New Ebola case in Congo, days before outbreak’s expected end

-JOHANNESBURG (AP) — A new case of the Ebola virus has been confirmed in eastern Congo, just three days before the country expected to declare an end to the outbreak, the World Health Organization said Friday.
+BENI, Congo (AP) — A new case of the Ebola virus has been confirmed in eastern Congo, just three days before the country expected to declare an end to the outbreak, the World Health Organization said Friday.

-The new case was confirmed in Beni, a community which had been an epicenter of the second-deadliest Ebola outbreak in history.
+The new case was confirmed in Beni, a community that had been an epicenter of the second-deadliest Ebola outbreak in history.

-It had been nearly 42 days without a case, and WHO chief Tedros Adhanom Ghebreyesus said the declaration had been planned for Monday.
+It had been nearly 42 days without a case, and WHO chief Tedros Adhanom Ghebreyesus said Congo’s declaration had been planned for Monday.
 “We have been preparing for and expecting more cases,” he said, reflecting the caution that mixed with optimism in recent days.

-“I am so sad,” WHO Africa chief Matshidiso Moeti said in a tweet.
+“I am sad,” WHO Africa chief Matshidiso Moeti said in a tweet.

 Health workers in Congo had been awaiting the end of one global public health emergency — Ebola — while bracing for the arrival of another: the coronavirus.
+Already, two coronavirus cases have been reported in Beni.

 “We’ll just have to go for another 42 days,” or the required period of time without a case for the Ebola outbreak to be declared over, said Mike Ryan, the emergencies chief for the WHO.